p10tyr/kstar.sharp/README.md

-This repository has been dedeicated to poll for data from a KStar Inverter
+# a KStar Inverter data retriever from WiFi
-- Hybrid KSE4000 with WiFi, EZMeter and Battery array
+Hybrid KSE4000 with WiFi, EZMeter and Battery array

 Since 2017 it has undergone many forms and variations but I think the most stable version of this is
 - Collect data (console app or docker)